myylee/benchmark_sc_multiomic_integration/README.md

 # Benchmarking algorithms for joint integration of unpaired and paired single-cell RNA-seq and ATAC-seq data
 **Michelle Y. Y. Lee, Klaus H. Kaestner, Mingyao Li**

 This repository contains codes for data simulation and method evaluation described in this study.
-We evaluated seven methods at three different sceanrios simulated using two publically available datasets.
+We evaluated seven methods at three types of sceanrios using two publically available datasets.

 ## Benchmarking framework

-For each sceanrio, there are three major steps:
-1. Simulate the data [Python kernel]
-2. Define integration task (run each method with the necessary arguments and setup) and submit as an non-interactive job to computer clusters (e.g. LPC/HPC) [Python kernel]
-3. Plot integration result [R kernel]

-We have one conda environment for data simulation and performance evaluation.
-Codes associated with data simulation are in jupyter notebooks under python environment, with calls to R functions.
-Codes associated with running each method is also in jupyter notebook in which is submits

-Default: we used HPC to submit each integration task as one job, with 8 cores and 32 GB of RAM.
+Codes for data simulation and method evaluation are in evaluate_vary_situations_public.ipynb.

+Codes for generating summary plots are in summary_metric_plot_public.ipynb.

+Each file is separated into three major sceanrios and a total of eleven challenges.
+For each challenge, first two steps are in evaluate_vary_situations_public.ipynb.
+First, data is simulated.
+Secondly, a list of methods are run and the performance is calculated.
+To generate a summary plot for each challenge, follow the steps in  summary_metric_plot_public.ipynb, which is again separated into the same three sceanrios and eleven challenges.

+## Setup
+To run the methods as specified in the step above, one needs to create a conda environment for each method and install all the necessary packages.

-## Method-specific environment setup and execution
+### Method-specific environment setup and execution
-The list of methods evaluated are under the 'methods' folder.
+The list of methods evaluated are under the **methods** folder.
 Each subfolder contains files related to one method.

-Installation
+Installation (one conda environment is created for each method)
 - Option 1: run the '.*_env.txt' file line-by-line in linux and R to install the method and its dependencies.
-One conda environment is created for each method.
 - Option 2: install using the .yml file to create the conda environment.
 E.g. run the code below to install the conda environment to run Seurat v4 or Seurat v3.
     ```
     conda env create -f seurat.yml
     ```

-Execution
-- Function(s) to run the method.
-The function can be called by a bash script or from linux terminal.
-The function accepts requires 2 or 3 arguments (depending on if the number of clusters need to be specified).
-    - Inputs:
-        - in_dir
-        - out_dir
-        - ncluster
-    - Outputs:
-        -

-## Evaluation
-- Eval single
-- Eval fair

-## Plotting
-- Summary plot
-- UMAP plot

-## Dataset preparation
-- PBMC
-- BMMC

----
-# Extras!
-[To be removed]
+### Global environment setup
+Install this environment to run two benchmarking jupyter notebooks.

-## Sceanrios
+## Data
-3 sceanrios, breif description

-### Sceanrio 1
-- Simulation
-- Run method
-- Evaluation

-### Sceanrio 2
-- Simulation
-- Run method
-- Evaluation

-### Sceanrio 3
-- Simulation
-- Run method
-- Evaluation

-Notes:
-- One giant jupyter notebook script for data simulation and method execution
-- one giant jupyter notebook with R kernel for plotting summary plot and (UMAP (maybe?))

-- A folder for each source data, with jupyter notebook detailing how the data is preprocessed, pmat tabulated, and peak-gene pair called.
+Proceesed source data and reference files used during data simulation and evaluations are in the **dataset** folder.

+Scripts used to generate these files can be found in **XXX**.